python/cpython/Doc/library/traceback.rst

 .. index:: pair: object; traceback

-The module uses traceback objects --- these are objects of type :class:`types.TracebackType`, which are assigned to the ``__traceback__`` field of :class:`BaseException` instances.
+The module uses :ref:`traceback objects <traceback-objects>` --- these are objects of type :class:`types.TracebackType`, which are assigned to the ``__traceback__`` field of :class:`BaseException` instances.

 .. seealso::